J-O-B/portfolio/README.md

 code which now allows keyboard accessibility to this function.

 ### <ins>**_Future Features:_**</ins>
 In the future this portfolio will include more JavaScript, for example, the 'back to top' button would be nicer if it was a scrolling motion rather than a simple jump back to the top of the page.
 I also plan on updating the contact form to use an API rather than the current feature which uses [FormSpree](https://formspree.io/) to handle the mail.

+A more advanced feature I would like to add in the future is the interaction of this page.
+I aim to keep the welcome area as a "dashboard" where all sections can be accessed via interactive script in a "web style" link structure.

 ------------------
 ## **Technologies Used**